 Ir al contenido principal

-QUANTUM ECONOMICS
+QUANTUM ECONOMICS AND FINANCE

 The relationship between economics and quantum physics may seem unintuitive, since they are two very different disciplines.
 However, in recent decades, an interdisciplinary field has emerged that explores how concepts from quantum mechanics can be applied to economic theory and decision making.